cmclellen/cmclellen.github.io/resume.markdown

     projects:
       - characteristics:
         - Helped port an existing desktop application to a web application which involved quite a bit of careful refactoring that relied on retrofitting tests to prevent regressions.
-        - Configured Jenkins pipelines to build, test and deploy an Angular SPA and ASP.NET API applications to various environmets.
+        - Configured Jenkins pipelines to build, test and deploy an Angular SPA and ASP.NET API applications to various environments.
         - Architected and helped implement a scalable solution to cater for long running processes (ingestion of large file, etc.) using WCF, WAS (Windows Process Activation Service) and MSMQ
         - Used SignalR to prove real-time feedback to users.
-        - Investigating and resolving performance bottlenecks, specifically around tweaking EntityFramework queries and optimizing database indexes.
+        - Investigating and resolving performance bottlenecks, specifically around tweaking EntityFramework queries and optimising database indexes.
         - Implemented server-side paging and 2nd-level caching with EntityFramework.
-        - Drove the seperating out of the Web API from the core web application that hosted the AngularJS SPA, allowing the API to be scaled out separately.
+        - Drove the separating out of the Web API from the core web application that hosted the AngularJS SPA, allowing the API to be scaled out separately.

   - company: Dariel Solutions
     company_description: Consultancy